 Spoilers ahead for Season 1, Episode 5 of Euphoria.
 In Euphoria's July 14 episode, Nate and Maddy's relationship becomes increasingly volatile and toxic.
-We've seen him get violent with her before, but Maddy's commitment to him in spite of that deepens the issue, establishing a clear cycle of abuse.
-What's less obvious, but equally concerning, though, is Jules and Rue's relationship — one presented as loving and delicate, yet quietly damaging.
+We've seen Nate get violent before, but Maddy's commitment to him in spite of that deepens the issue, establishing a clear cycle of abuse.
+What's less obvious but equally concerning, though, is Jules and Rue's relationship — one presented as loving and delicate, yet quietly damaging.
 Contrasted together, they show how two vastly different relationships can be just as unhealthy, even if one is more immediately dangerous.

 In him, Maddy sees the opportunity to live a life like Sharon Stone's Ginger in the 1995 film Casino — one full of fur coats, money, status, and endless devotion.
 There's just one big problem: Nate's passion easily turns to violence, and Maddy often bears the brunt of his anger.

 Deep down, it appears Maddy knows this is not normal, but she's unable to separate her fear of Nate from her love for him.
 We see this in the way she sides with Nate over everyone else, despite the fact that she's in a clearly unsafe situation: she lashes out at her mother and principal, and threatens her friends when she discovers the rumors about Nate's closeted sexuality have been circulating around the school.
 She also wakes up three hours early to apply heavy concealer to the bruise left from him strangling her, resists police when they try to remove her turtleneck so they can document the bruising, and vehemently denies it was Nate who even hurt her.
 In the episode's final scene, she downloads a new messaging app and meets up with him at a motel.